zhx281/notes/Data-Analytics/01-Foundations/week3-notes.md

 - Visualization tools

 ### Formula - a set of instructions that performs a specific calculation using the data in a spreadsheet

+### Function - A preset command that automatically performs a specific process or task using the data in a spreadsheet

+### Query language - A computer programming language that allows you to retrieve and manipulate data from a database

+### Data visualization - The graphical representation of information